badgateway/oauth2-client/README.md

   /**
    * Also an optional feature.
 Implement this if you want the wrapper to try a
-   * stored token before attempting a full reauthentication.
+   * stored token before attempting a full re-authentication.
    *
    * This function may be async.
 Return null if there was no token.
    */